gromann/gridsome-forestry-starter/projects/build-an-email-list-using-gridsome-and-mailchimp.md

 ---
 thumbnail: "/uploads/kutan-ural-ycxbgq7nua8-unsplash.jpg"
-title: Build an email list using gridsome and mailchimp
+title: Build an email list using gridsome and MailChimp
 date: 2021-03-11
 categories:
+- MailChimp
-- ".net"
+- EmailList
-- Backend-Development
+- gridsome
-- MailKit
+- vue-meta
 project_bg_color: ''
 project_fg_color: "#000000"
 sumary: 'In this post, I want to show you how to set up a personal email list using